marcopernpruner/eudi-wallet-it-docs/docs/en/remote-flow.rst

 When an SD-JWT is presented, the KB-JWT signature MUST be verified by the same public key included in the SD-JWT within the `cnf` parameter.
-The KB-JWT MUST contain the following parameters in the JWS payload:
+The KB-JWT MUST contain the following parameters in the JWT payload:

 .. list-table::
   :widths: 25 50